-Dr. Rubin is an Editorial Board Member for SIAM Journal of Applied Mathematics, 2012-present (currently Section Editor) and SIAM Journal on Applied Dynamical Systems, 2015-present.
+Dr. Rubin is an Editorial Board Member for SIAM Journal of Applied Mathematics (2012-present, currently Section Editor), SIAM Journal on Applied Dynamical Systems (2015-present), PLoS Computational Biology (2019-present), and Biological Cybernetics (2006-present).
 He has served as Chair and Program Director of the SIAM Special Interest Group on the Life Sciences.
 In addition, he is a member of the Society for Industrial and Applied Mathematics, 1991-present (Activity Group in Dynamical Systems, 1993-present; Activity Group in Life Sciences, 2000-present), the Society for Neuroscience, 2005-present, and the Mathematical Association of America, 1990-1993, 1997-1998, 2001-present.

 View a list of Dr. Rubin’s publications here and here.